Giant

 Symptom

-Water heater emits rotten egg or sulfur smell from hot water taps
+Water heater emits a rotten egg or sulfur smell from hot water taps.

 Bacterial Contamination / Anode Reaction